JefferyWenhaoWang/cs501/README.md

 ---

 ### AI Disclosure
-I used ChatGPT as a coding assistant for:
-- brainstorming layout structure
-- debugging Compose errors
-- refining responsive layout logic (`BoxWithConstraints`, `Row/Column`, modifiers)
-- improving README wording/documentation

-All code was reviewed, edited, and tested by me before submission.

-## AI Disclosure

-I used ChatGPT as a coding assistant for:
+I used ChatGPT as a coding assistant for: debugging Compose errors
-- brainstorming UI structure and Compose layout patterns
-- debugging Compose errors (imports, modifiers, layout issues)
-- improving README wording and organization

-All code was reviewed, integrated, and tested by me in Android Studio before submission.

 ---